 3) Your ad extensions and their relevance to ad and keyword

-In that post, I talk about the reason why you should care about granularity of an AdWords account and how it’ll give you even more of a positive bump for your AdWords bidding strategies.
+In that post, I talk about the reason why you should care about the granularity of a Google Ads account and how it’ll give you even more of a positive bump for your Google Ads bidding strategies.

 Let’s dive in.